Louisville, Kentucky

 The food and drinks!

-While Louisville may best be known by outsiders as March Madness heaven, Louisville is low key a foodie town.
-While the tourists are 100% going to be downtown on the main drag, you’ll find a ton of amazing restaurants and drink spots even just off the downtown scene.
+While outsiders may best know Louisville as March Madness heaven, Louisville is low-key a foodie town.
+While the tourists are 100% going to be downtown on the main drag, you’ll find a crapload of amazing restaurants and drink spots even just off the downtown center.
 Nulu, or “New Louisville” is best known for its growing number of local restaurants.
 Or if Farmer’s Markets are your thing, hit up Douglass Loop on a Saturday with friends!

 Unless you live in “walker’s paradise,” AKA the central business district, you’ll need a car.
 Almost all residents in Louisville rely on their own transportation, and parking downtown for a night out can be expensive and a headache to find on a busy night.